-What is PIV?
+What is Positive Input Ventilation?

 A Positive Input Ventilation (PIV) system is a home ventilation solution designed to improve indoor air quality by continuously supplying fresh, filtered air into a building.
-It works by drawing air from the outside or from the loft space, passing it through a filter, and gently pushing it into the property, typically through ceiling diffusers.
-Video from Nuaire.

 The Pros.